nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 On the nRF9160 DK, the application uses simulated sensor data by default, but it can be configured with Kconfig options to use real sensors to collect data.
 On the Thingy:91, onboard sensors are used by default.
-GPS is enabled by default on both the boards.
+GPS is enabled by default on both the kits.

 In addition to the sensor data, the application retrieves information from the LTE modem, such as the signal strength, battery voltage, and current operator.
 This information is available in nRF Connect for Cloud under the section **Cellular Link Monitor**.